dsmithhayes/vpc/readme.md

 ### bcc

-This version hasn't been testing against a 16bit compiler yet.
+This program works the exact same on 16bit DOS and compiles with BCC flawlessly.

 ### Microsoft C++ Compiler